BinaryFiddler/UCSD-CSE221-Archive/Homework1.md

 #### Protection Domain
 A protection domain in Hydra is the "Local name space" (LNS).
 An LNS represents the current set of objects and rights to which a process has access, and those objects and rights change when a process moves from one LNS to another.
 #### Crossing protection domain borders
+Procedures in Hydra come with their own LNS, by using the so called CALL and RETURN mechanism and supplying the procedure parameters, a procedure can cross the LNS borders.
+When a CALL is
 #### Rights representation
 Hydra represents rights in terms of 'capability'.
 A capability consists of a reference to an object together with a collection of access rights to that object.
 In Hydra, capabilities are only manipulated by the kernel.
 #### Right Amplification